brittanieboyko/employees/README.md

 ## User Story

-* As a user, I want to be able to view my entire employee directory at once so that I have quick access to their information.
+* As a user, I want to be able to view my entire employee directory at once so that I have quick access to their information. <br /> <br />

 ![fitnessTracker](public/employeeDirectory.png)